Industry: Global Retail (Grocery, General Merchandise, E-commerce)

 Observed Response Patterns

-Use of policy updates, training programs, and compliance initiatives following enforcement actions.
+• Formal compliance responses: Policy updates, training programs, and compliance initiatives following enforcement actions.

-These patterns are descriptive observations, not judgments.
+These are descriptive observations of the public record, not judgments.

 Ethoscore’s analysis is constrained by: